pjkbsn/philip-slutprojekt-react/README.md

-Philip-slutprojekt
+# Philip-slutprojekt

+## Book Explorer

+Book Explorer is a user-friendly application that leverages the OpenLibrary API to help you discover and manage your favorite books.
+With Book Explorer, you can easily search for book titles, add them to your list of favorites, and mark the books you've read.
+Simplify your reading journey and keep track of your literary adventures with Book Explorer.

-To get started with this project, clone the repository and install the dependencies.
+### To get started with this project, clone the repository and install the dependencies.

 git clone https://github.com/pjkbsn/philip-slutprojekt-react.git
-cd your-repo-name
+cd philip-slutprojekt-react
 npm install

 Usage